A State-Dependent Dual Risk Model: Introduction

-It is worth noting that the $U_{t}$ process in \eqref{UDynamics} is an extension of the Hawkes process with exponential kernel and exponentially distributed jump sizes. that is, a simple point process $N_{t}$ with intensity $\lambda\left(ue^{-\beta t}+\sum_{i:\tau_{i}<t}C_{i}e^{-\beta(t-\tau_{i})}\right)$, where $C_{i}$ are i.i.d. exponentially distributed independent of $\mathcal{F}_{\tau_{i}-}$.
-If we let $U_{t}=ue^{-\beta t}+\sum_{i:0<\tau_{i}<t}C_{i}e^{-\beta(t-\tau_{i})}$.
-Then $U_{t}$ satisfies the dynamics \eqref{UDynamics} with $\eta(u):=\beta u$.
+then $U_{t}$ satisfies the dynamics \eqref{UDynamics} with $\eta(u):=\beta u$.
 When $\lambda(\cdot)$ is linear, it is called linear Hawkes process, named after Hawkes \cite{Hawkes}.
 The linear Hawkes process can be studied via immigration-birth representation, see e.g. Hawkes and Oakes \cite{HawkesII}.
 When $\lambda(\cdot)$ is nonlinear, the Hawkes process is said to be nonlinear and the nonlinear Hawkes process was first introduced by Br\'{e}maud and Massouli\'{e} \cite{Bremaud}.
-The limit theorems for linear and nonlinear Hawkes processes have been studied in e.g. \cite{Bacry,Bordenave,ZhuI,ZhuII,ZhuMDP,ZhuCLT,ZhuCIR,Karabash}.
-The applications of Hawkes processes to insurance have been studied in e.g. \cite{DassiosII,Stabile,ZhuRuin}.
+The limit theorems for linear and nonlinear Hawkes processes have been studied in e.g. \cite{Bacry,Bordenave,ZhuI,ZhuII,ZhuMDP,ZhuCLT,ZhuCIR,Karabash,GZI,GZII,GZIII}.
+The applications of Hawkes processes to insurance have been studied in e.g. \cite{DassiosII,Stabile,ZhuRuin,GZII,ChengSeol}.
 As a by-product and corollary of the ruin probabilities results obtained in this paper, the first-passage time for nonlinear Hawkes process with exponential kernel and exponentially distributed jump sizes is therefore also analytically tractable, which is of independent interest and is a new contribution to the theory of Hawkes processes.

 The paper is organized as follows.
-In Section \ref{MainSection}, we will derive the ruin probability for the wealth process $U_{t}$ in closed-forms.
-Expected dividends, first and second moments of the wealth process, Laplace transform of the ruin time and expected ruin time, will also be studied.
-We will illustrate our results by many examples for which more explicit formulas are obtained.
-We will also give numerical examples.
-The proofs will be provided in Section \ref{ProofSection}.
+In Section~\ref{MainSection}, we will derive the ruin probability for the wealth process $U_{t}$ in closed-forms in Section~\ref{sec:ruin}, and we will also study the moments of the dividends in Section~\ref{sec:expected:div}, first and second moments of the wealth process in Section~\ref{sec:first:two:moments}, Laplace transform of the ruin time in Section~\ref{sec:Laplace} and expected ruin time in Section~\ref{sec:ruin:time}.
+Numerical examples will be provided in Section~\ref{sec:numerical}.
+The proofs will be provided in Appendix~\ref{ProofSection}.